genesiscommunitysuccess/docs/docs/platform-reference/external-systems/streamer-client.md

     set.setString("SYMBOL", quote.symbol)
 }
 ```
-When  using this syntax, you will have to specify the parameters, (quote -> or quote, set -> in this case), the default parameter it does’t work in this instance
+When using this example, you need to specify both parameters, (quote -> or quote, set ->).
+The default parameter does not work in this case.